-Space mines are examples of explosive devices that can be used effectively in close proximity to a potential target with the added benefit of being able to be located in orbit in advance of hostilities, to be activated when desired.
-Although early positioning of space mines would contribute to the covertness of the activity, the challenge becomes ensuring sufficient power available for manoeuvring and operating the space mine when the need arises.
-Solar energy is the typical source of satellite power; however, the requirement to orient the weapon for optimal energy transfer is inconsistent with stealth, which demands a reduced radar cross-section.
+Space mines are examples of explosive devices that can be used effectively in close proximity to a potential target with the added benefit of being able to be located in orbit in advance of hostilities to be activated when desired.
+Although early positioning of space mines would contribute to the covertness of the activity, the challenge becomes ensuring sufficient power is available for maneuvering and operating the space mine when the need arises.
+Solar energy is the typical source of satellite power; however, the requirement to orient the weapon for optimal energy transfer is inconsistent with stealth, which demands a reduced radar crosssection.
 Batteries and fuel cells are other potential sources of power, but they have been ruled out because of their low power capacities.
-Rogers discusses a novel concept of using ground-based lasers to beam power to space; however, inefficiencies and high ground-based laser costs have deterred development of this technology.79 Finally, nuclear power is available but would provide a thermal sig-nature, which is contrary to stealth.
-Further-more, the employment of nuclear power in space could be perceived as a weapon of mass destruction and therefore considered contrary to the laws of space.
-In Spacy's es-timate, significant advances in technology are required before space mines can be effective-ly employed as space-based weapons.80
+Rogers discusses a novel concept of using groundbased lasers to beam power to space; however, inefficiencies and high ground-based laser costs have deterred development of this technology.79 Finally, nuclear power is available but would provide a thermal signature, which is contrary to stealth.
+Furthermore, the employment of nuclear power in space could be conceived as a weapon of mass destruction and therefore considered contrary to the laws of space.
+In Spacy's estimate, significant advances in technology are required before space mines can be effectively employed as space-based weapons.80

 Therefore, direct impact weapon research, which is based on traditional weapon concepts, has produced a number of ideas that show promise for space-based weapon development.
-KEWs specifically have been designed to take advantage of the weightless and frictionless environment of space as well as relative velocity, which can significantly augment the destructive energy levelled at a target.
-The main drawbacks with these hitto-kill devices are associated with the extremely high approach speeds under which the weapon must acquire and prosecute its target.
+KEWs specifically have been designed to take advantage of the weightless and frictionless environment of space as well as relative velocity, which can significantly augment the destructive energy imparted on a target.
+The main drawbacks with these hit-to-kill devices are associated with the extremely high approach speeds under which the weapon must acquire and prosecute its target.
 Other direct impact weapon concepts requiring less precision involve explosive devices, such as space mines, that orbit in proximity to targets and are detonated when required.
-Although these devices can be manoeuvred close to target either during a conflict or in advance of hostilities, each approach has its shortcomings.
-The problems associated with moving explosive devices during a conflict include the long time required putting the device into position as well as the transparency attributed to such a manoeuvre.
-While space mines can be prepositioned covertly, there has yet to be developed an effective method to meet the power requirements to ensure the mines can still operate when required.
-Hence, even though direct energy weapons have the potential to be effectively employed as space-based wea-pons, there is much work to be conducted pri-or to their implementation in space.
+Although these devices can be maneuvered close to target either during a conflict or in advance of hostilities, each approach has its shortcomings.
+The problems associated with moving explosives devices during a conflict include the long time required putting the device into position as well as the transparency attributed to such a maneuver.
+While space mines can be pre-positioned covertly, there has yet to be an effective method developed to meet the power requirements to ensure the mines can still operate when required.
+Hence, even though direct energy weapons have the potential to be effectively employed as space-based weapons, there is much work to be conducted prior to their implementation in space.